IELTS Cue Card Sample 15 - Your favourite movie

 - It is one of the best movies based on some reliable ratings.

 - It was recommended by a friend/ family member/ teacher

-- The story reveals a fact that touched you.
+- The story reveals the facts that touched you.

 Note that a movie and a film indicate the same thing.
 'Film' is used in British English whereas both words are used in American English.
 So do not get confused if the cue card asks you to talk about a film while you consider it as 'Movie'.